numenta/htm.java/src/main/java/org/numenta/nupic/examples/cortical_io/breakingnews/README.md

 (no space between the "-K" flag and the key -> -K###-####)
 ```

 The execution of this demo requires the use of a **Free** API Key from [Cortical.io](http://www.cortical.io/resources_apikey.html).
 Just follow the link.
 It's real easy and the whole process takes just a few minutes (5 secs. on your part, and 2mins.
 55secs. on Cortical.io's part) - and an internet connection.
-Once the demo has been run once, the fingerprints for the terms in the demo are cached locally - however the demo still requires an internet connection.
+Running this demo requires an internet connection.

 * For more information on Cortical.io API usage you can have a look at their online [API interactive website](http://api.cortical.io); and their [Java SDK here...](https://github.com/cortical-io)
 * For more information on NuPIC and Numenta's HTM technology, go [here...](http://numenta.org)